ablab/IsoQuant/README.md

 * `none` - no correction is applied;
 * `default_pacbio` - optimal settings for PacBio CCS reads;
 * `default_ont` - optimal settings for ONT reads;
-* `conservative_ont` - conservative settings for ONT reads, only incorrect splice junction and skipped exons are corrected;
+* `conservative_ont` - conservative settings for ONT reads, only incorrect splice junction and skipped exons are fixed;
 * `assembly` - optimal settings for a transcriptome assembly;
 * `all` - correct all discovered minor inconsistencies, may result in overcorrection.